 [T]he Savopouloses, who were active donors to social and political causes and who left behind two teenage daughters.
 Savvas, 46, was president and chief executive of American Iron Works, which helped build Verizon Center and CityCenterDC.
 Who killed them, set their house ablaze and stole their blue Porsche?
-We want to know just as badly as the police...Meanwhile, thousands of regular, everyday people are killed in burglaries, in house fires and by family members.
-And the rest of the country rarely gives two hoots."People," such as the thousands of white women stalked, raped, and disfigured while being tortured by black men.
+We want to know just as badly as the police..."People," such as the thousands of white women stalked, raped, and disfigured while being tortured by black men.
 Or Baltimore residents suffering from a dramatic increase of violent crime after fellow blacks rioted when a convicted heroin dealer died a week after being taken into police custody.

 Likewise, the suspect shouldn't be treated as part of a pattern merely because he's a black immigrant with a long history of violent, incorrigible behavior, which another Washington Post article delicately describes as "brushes with the law."